-- Organizing activities for the PhD students of the OZSW – These activities include, but need not be limited to, a number of 1-day seminars throughout the year.
-These seminars aim to stimulate the exchange of experiences and ideas among PhD students.
-More specifically, they aim to (a) deepen and broaden the knowledge of PhD students on a specific philosophical issue or topic, or (b) expand the generic skills of the PhD students, contributing to their success as a PhD student, or a career inside or outside academia.
+- Organizing activities for the PhD candidates of the OZSW – These activities include, but need not be limited to, a number of 1-day seminars throughout the year.
+These seminars aim to stimulate the exchange of experiences and ideas among PhD candidates.
+More specifically, they aim to (a) deepen and broaden the knowledge of PhD candidates on a specific philosophical issue or topic, or (b) expand the generic skills of the PhD candidates, contributing to their success as a PhD candidate, or a career inside or outside academia.

-PhD-students and junior researchers in philosophy may address the PhD-Council and/or the Scientific Director in case of conflicts occurring between individual researchers and their supervisors.
-If necessary, the Scientific Director (Han van Ruler) will take up the case in question with the dean of the faculty or the head of the department concerned and act as an informal mediator between the junior researcher in question and his or her institution.
+PhD-candidates and junior researchers in philosophy may address the PhD-Council and/or the Scientific Director in case of conflicts occurring between individual researchers and their supervisors.
+If necessary, the Scientific Director (Frans de Haas) will take up the case in question with the dean of the faculty or the head of the department concerned and act as an informal mediator between the junior researcher in question and his or her institution.

 The PhD Council finds it important to point out what good supervising consists of and wants to honor supervisors who set a positive example.
 Therefore the PhD Council took the initiative for an annual award for the best supervisor.
 The price consists of a trophy with the name of the winner on it and, of course, eternal fame.